 - Muscle imbalance: the muscles that flex often become stronger than those that extend

 Sarcopenia is the age-related loss of skeletal muscle mass, strength, and function and affects more than 20% of the aging population.
 This condition is both a process and a consequence.
 Beginning in the fourth decade of life, adults lose three to five percent of muscle mass per decade, a rate of decline that increases to one to two percent per year after age fifty.
 In sarcopenia there is both a decrease in the number of fibers and an atrophy of remaining muscle fibers.9 It also increases the likelihood of oxidation.
 Oxidative damage to the DNA, proteins, and lipids in the skeletal muscle occurs when more free radicals are being generated than the muscle has antioxidant capacity to rectify.
-Sarcopenia negatively affects gait and the activity of daily light.
+Sarcopenia negatively affects gait and the activity of daily life.

 Inflammatory processes can be involved in sarcopenia as well.
 Aging is associated with significant increases in inflammatory agents that cause an undesirable reduction in blood flow to the skeletal muscles.
 This disrupted circulation can damage the innermost lining of blood vessels in the muscles.